reposense/RepoSense/docs/UserGuide.md

   * `None` : results will not be grouped in any particular way.
   * `Repo/Branch` : results will be grouped by repositories and its' associating branches.
   * `Author` : results will be grouped by the name of the author.
 Contributions made to multiple repositories by a particular author will be grouped under the author.
-* `Sort groups by`: sorting criteria for the main group
+* `Sort groups by`: sorting criteria for the main fileType
   * `Name` : groups will be sorted by GitHub ID in alphabetical order.
   * `Repo/branch` : groups will be sorted in alphabetical order by the name of the repo, followed by name of the branch.
 See note [1] below.
-  * `Contribution` : groups will be sorted by the combined contributions within a group, in the order of number of lines added
+  * `Contribution` : groups will be sorted by the combined contributions within a fileType, in the order of number of lines added
   * `Variance` : groups will be sorted by the average of the squared differences from the average number of lines of code contributed per day among all authors involved.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
-* `Sort within groups by`: sorting criteria within each group
+* `Sort within groups by`: sorting criteria within each fileType
-  * `Name` : each sub-group will be sorted by GitHub ID in alphabetical order.
+  * `Name` : each sub-fileType will be sorted by GitHub ID in alphabetical order.
-  * `Repo/branch` : each sub-group will be sorted in alphabetical order by the name of the repo, followed by name of the branch.
+  * `Repo/branch` : each sub-fileType will be sorted in alphabetical order by the name of the repo, followed by name of the branch.
 See note [1] below.
-  * `Contribution` : each sub-group will be sorted by individual contributions in the order of number of lines added
+  * `Contribution` : each sub-fileType will be sorted by individual contributions in the order of number of lines added
-  * `Variance` : each sub-group will be sorted by the average of the squared differences from the average number of lines of code contributed per day by each author into a particular repo.
+  * `Variance` : each sub-fileType will be sorted by the average of the squared differences from the average number of lines of code contributed per day by each author into a particular repo.
 Detailed definition of variance is located [here](https://en.wikipedia.org/wiki/Variance).
 * `Granularity` : the period of time for which commits are aggregated in the Ramp Chart.
     * `Commit`: each commit made is shown as one ramp
     * `Day`: commits within a day (commits made within 00:00 to 23:59) are shown as one ramp